The HydroGym Reinforcement Learning Platform for Fluid Dynamics

 Despite decades of progress in traditional control approaches, the nonlinear, multiscale nature of turbulence results in control problems that are high-dimensional, non-convex, and computationally intractable using conventional methods~\cite{gao2024generative, brunton2015annual,brunton2020machine,koumoutsakos2024roads}.
-Recent breakthroughs in reinforcement learning (RL) have demonstrated transformative capabilities across increasingly complex scientific applications, with AlphaFold revolutionizing protein structure prediction~\cite{jumper2021highly} and DeepMind achieving real-time control of fusion reactor plasmas~\cite{degrave2022magnetic}.
-These successes share a common enabler: benchmark environments that democratize research access and accelerate algorithmic innovation.
+Recent breakthroughs in RL have demonstrated transformative capabilities across increasingly complex scientific applications, with AlphaFold revolutionizing protein structure prediction~\cite{jumper2021highly} and DeepMind achieving real-time control of fusion reactor plasmas~\cite{degrave2022magnetic}.
+These successes share a common enabler: benchmark environments that democratize research access and accelerate algorithmic innovation. \\

-However, fluid dynamics has remained largely resistant to similar breakthroughs due to fundamental computational and accessibility barriers.
-Training effective RL agents typically requires thousands or millions of interactions with the environment, and each evaluation in a fluid environment requires expensive computational fluid dynamics (CFD) simulations~\cite{kochkov2021machine, suarez2025flow, bae2022scientific}.
+However, fluid dynamics has remained largely resistant to similar breakthroughs due to fundamental computational and accessibility barriers and a lack of comprehensive benchmark platforms for systematic algorithmic comparison and reproducible research.
+Training effective Reinforcement Learning (RL) agents typically requires thousands or millions of interactions with the environment, and each evaluation in a fluid environment requires expensive computational fluid dynamics (CFD) simulations~\cite{kochkov2021machine, suarez2025flow, bae2022scientific}.
 This bottleneck is magnified by the inherent sample inefficiency of model-free RL~\cite{zolman2024sindy,vinyals2019grandmaster}, creating severe computational limitations for large-scale flow control problems~\cite{chatzimanolakis2024learning, fan2020reinforcement, bhola2023multi}.

-Moreover, controllers trained at specific flow conditions may fail to generalize to different regimes.
-Flow control demonstrations require an immense amount of scientific computing and domain expertise, providing a significant barrier to entry.
-Only a few groups worldwide have the computational resources and the combination of fluid dynamics and reinforcement learning expertise to demonstrate real advances.
-Unlike computer vision's ImageNet~\cite{deng2009imagenet} or robotics' MuJoCo environments~\cite{todorov2012mujoco} that transformed their respective fields, fluid dynamics researchers lack comprehensive control benchmark platforms for systematic algorithmic comparison and reproducible research.
-For a review of RL applications in flow control, including shape optimization, and turbulence modeling advances, see the \textit{Extended Literature Review} (Supplementary Information).
+Further, flow control research is currently caught in a ``specificity trap" where controllers trained at specific flow conditions may fail to generalize to different regimes.
+In much of today’s literature, each controller is carefully tuned to a single geometry, a specific operating point, and a unique numerical setup.
+Under these conditions, algorithmic progress and rigorous comparisons are nearly impossible, and generalization of control strategies across physical regimes remains a major challenge. \\